The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 “…I made a wrong turn and I just kept going…” Bruce Springsteen, Hungry Heart

 The same is true for William Foster.
 He’s a veteran.
-A skilled technician, who builds components for missiles.
+A skilled technician, who designs components for missiles.
 He’s also been laid off.
 On the heels of his unemployment, William’s wife left him and filed for divorce.
 Truly, he’s in a bad place when he’s pushed an inch too far, one-too-many times.

 “Monsters are not born, Clarice.
 They are made…”

 Then there are the wounded.
 They’re not evil.
-They are hurt and their journey is in defiance of the wounds they suffered and the world that would inflict more to bow them or break them.
+They are hurt and their journey is in defiance of the wounds they suffered and the world that would inflict more injury to bow them or break them.
 Their crimes are being, their defiance is in their refusal to stop being.

 Sethe’s actions, physical and metaphysical, are both born of horror and survival and crushing guilt.